 Of continuing importance is criminal justice reform, including training for police and first responders in how to handle safely and compassionately their encounters with people having mental health crises.

 A particular focus is reform at Bridgewater State Hospital, with NAMI Mass and NAMI Cambridge teaming up to advocate for transfer of the facility, now a prison under the auspices of the Department of Corrections, to the auspices of the Department of Mental Health, like all other states except Iowa.
-This transfer is recommended to address the poor quality of care documented in recent Boston Globe coverage and Disability Law Center reports.
+This transfer is recommended to address the poor quality of care documented in recent Boston Globe coverage.